 A home appraisal will tell you the value of your home as it is.
 Most lenders need to know the home’s value in order to lend money to your buyer.

-The state of North Carolina has a fixed appraisal fee of $325.68 for a single-family dwelling.
+The state of North Carolina has a fixed appraisal fee between $295 and $390 for a single-family dwelling.
 Home appraisal costs are added to the closing cost total amount.

 Home Inspection Fee